Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/warnings.md

 ### W005
 ```
-SEUT: Empty '{variable_1}' (numbering might differ) in collection '{variable_2}' has no parent object.
+Empty '{variable_1}' (numbering might differ) in collection '{variable_2}' has no parent object.
 This may prevent it from working properly ingame.
 ```
 **Cause**